ykanell/Start-up-pack/PITCHME.md

 +++

-Better Code Hub is a automated tool that provides a score x out of 10
+Better Code Hub is a automated tool that provides a score.

 ![Mockito 10 out of 10](assets/mockito-10-out-of-10.png)

-Provides teams a Definition of Done for Code Quality

 +++